Reduce Patient No-Show Rates with Evidence-Based Strategies | FullscriptPractice Management

 These changes help reduce backlog and improve appointment fill rates.

-Prepayment and Deposits
+Prepayment and deposits

 In certain settings, particularly for elective procedures or services with consistently high no-show rates, requiring prepayment or a deposit may act as a deterrent.